 This week, DUMBO digital agency Huge will be taking over the Archway with DJ Jesse Mann and a specially-designed light installation.
-With over 1,200 employees in 12 cities around the world, Huge is one of DUMBO’s largest and most successful companies.
-We talked with managing director Eric Moore to find out more.
+With over 1,200 employees in twelve cities around the world, Huge is one of DUMBO's largest and most successful companies.
+We talked with Managing Director Eric Moore to find out more.

 Can you tell us a little bit about the origins of Huge?

 We got started as a small web design studio in a DUMBO apartment in Brooklyn.
 In 1999, the Internet and websites were decidedly not cool.
 User experience was not something people talked about.
-Brands didn’t really care about the Internet and websites served little purpose beyond brochures and curiosities.
-Huge was founded on the belief that the Internet could do much more for what a brand could be than was conventional wisdom at that time – and that the ability to help people do things, using the Internet, was going to be transformative.
+Brands didn’t really care about the Internet, and websites served little purpose beyond brochures and curiosities.
+Huge was founded on the belief that the Internet could do much more for a brand than was conventional wisdom at that time— and that the ability to help people do things, using the Internet, was going to be transformative.
 Today, we are a global company built on the success of our user-centric design and digital roots, harmonizing what users want and what businesses need.

 What makes Huge unique?